rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 # User Benifets

- - Faster onboarding and less support leveraging and industry standard solution
+ - Faster onboarding and
+ - Less support
- - Reduced maintance
+ - Reduced platform maintance as enviroment is enphemeral
 # Solution Ideas

 # Hypotheses
 # What’s the most important thing we need to learn first?
  - Will this be adopted?